fawazma/Javafiles/README.md

 # Javafiles
-Each Section of the files uploaded refers to a certain directory that has been written longtime ago
+Each Section of the files uploaded relates to a certain directory that has been written longtime ago